 - Los Angeles, USA

-While many of them feel the most expensive cities to live in the USA are much better than the other cities, let us explore these cities to know more about them.
+While many of them feel the most expensive cities in the USA are much better than the other cities, let us explore these cities to learn more about them.

 Most Americans live in cities.
-The promise of good jobs, education, culture, better lifestyle, unemployment rate, home prices, and entertainment draws them to the big cities.
+The promise of good jobs, education, culture, a better lifestyle, a lower unemployment rate, affordable home prices, and entertainment draws them to the big cities.

 A city becomes costly or reasonably expensive when income surpasses the cost of living.
-It is estimated that by 2050, 89% of Americans will live in most districts’ urban areas.
+By 2050, 89% of Americans will live in most districts’ urban areas.

-The studies conducted by Census Bureau suggest that compared to the U.S. national average of $250000, about 312 cities in the U.S. have an average home value of nearly $1 million.
+According to Census Bureau research, compared to the national average of $250000, approximately 312 cities in the United States have an average home value of nearly $1 million.

-The most expensive cities to live in the USA are located along with the coastal areas.
-Some of these cities like Los Angeles, Honolulu, and New York City always belong to the high-priced category.
+The most expensive cities in the USA are located along the coast.
+Some cities, like Los Angeles, Honolulu, and New York City, always belong to the high-priced category.

-Several cities like Boston, Seattle, Miami-Fort, San Jose, and Washington D.C. have an average home value of nearly $1 million.
-San Diego has got into a famous arena because of the general improvement of quality of life and its proximity to Los Angeles.
+Several cities, like Boston, Seattle, Miami-Fort, San Jose, and Washington, D.C., have an average home value of nearly $1 million.

-According to the Census Bureau, factors like the city’s cost of groceries, transportation, health care, the city’s unemployment rate, home prices that residents pay, and utilities make a city one of the most expensive cities to live in the USA.
+Owning or renting a home sometimes makes the most expensive city to live in in the United States.
+According to the Census Bureau, factors like the city’s cost of groceries, transportation, health care, unemployment rate, home prices that residents pay, and utilities make a city one of the most expensive cities in the USA.

-The most expensive city to live in in the USA in San Francisco.
+The most expensive city to live in the USA is San Francisco.
 Nicknamed “The City of Bay,” the San Francisco Bay Area has some lucrative tech jobs with an average annual income of above $100,000.

 But a good portion of this income goes towards housing costs.
 This is because of the lack of new housing construction and the rising prices of homes.

-The cost of living in San Francisco is the highest, nearly 95% above the U.S. national average, and it has an unemployment rate that is as low as 1.8%.
-The median household income in this city is $160,396, with an average city population rising by 9.8%.
+The cost of living in San Francisco is the highest, nearly 95% above the U.S. national average, with an unemployment rate as low as 1.8%.
+The median household income in this city is $160,396; the average city population is rising by 9.8%.